foundersandcoders/student-agreement/README.md

 **If I tell FAC about a job I want to apply for, will FAC tell other graduates about the job and increase competition for it?**
 We think the fairest thing would be to only advertise this job after a suitable period of time has passed.

-**This rule makes me uneasy.
-I don't want to involve FAC in my conversations with prospective employers.**
-We understand this, but as our primary source of income, this is currently a condition of joining the programme.

 **Are your rules compulsory for all students?**
-Yes, from 2016 onwards.
+We encourage current students to abide by them, but from now on it will be a condition of accepting an offer to study at FAC.